samlist21/Dewey/README.md

 To push everything to the repository (DO NOT PUSH OR ADD IF THERE ARE ERRORS)
 ```
 git add .    - This adds all changed files in the directory recusively
+use git add . -v   If you want to see the files that will be added (verbose mode)
 OR git add <filename with path if necessary>  this will add just the file you specify
 git commit -m "Your message here"
 git push